How many weeks does pregnancy last?

 The fact is that there are 2 terms:

 - Obstetric.
 Gynecologists focus only on him.
 The duration of pregnancy is calculated by the last menstrual period before conception.
-And it is he who is taken into account during pregnancy, ultrasound, analyzes, measurements of the parameters of the child himself.
+And it is he who is taken into account during pregnancy, ultrasound, analysis, and measurements of the parameters of the child himself.
 As a rule, women remember when they had their periods, therefore this calculation is more accurate;

 On average, the duration of pregnancy for the embryonic period is 38 weeks, and for the obstetric period – 40 weeks.
 Childbirth can start 2 weeks earlier or later, that is, at 38 – 42 weeks.
 This is considered the limit of the norm.